holistic-web/toolbox/.project/processes/creating-new-tool.md

 1. Add an item for your tool in the tools array here: [`/toolbox-website/src/Website.vue#L36`](/toolbox-website/src/Website.vue#L36).

+1. Add a linting workflow to the [`/.github/lint-branches/tools`](/.github/lint-branches/tools) folder.
+This can be done by copying an existing one and replacing the tool name where it occurs in the file.

 1. Add a deployment workflow to the [`/.github/deploy-on-push-to-master/tools`](/.github/deploy-on-push-to-master/tools) folder.
 This can be done by copying an existing one and replacing the tool name where it occurs in the file.

 1. Add the completed tool as a subdomain in Google hosting panel.
 We want to configure entries for both `tool-name.holistic-toolbox.com` and `www.tool-name.holistic-toolbox.com`.